Assambra/Free-MMORPG/README.md

 <!-- PLAYABLE DEMO -->
 ## Playable Demo
 We provide a playable Demo there you can play the latest release, and check first what Free-MMORPG can do, or to test and send bug reports.
 You can find it here: <a href="https://github.com/Assambra/Free-MMORPG/releases">Get Latest</a>.
-Only the latest release have a playable demo, provided as zip file.
+Only the latest release have a playable demo, provided as rar file.
 This client will connect to our game server.

 <!-- CLIENT -->
 ## Client